-Care began its accreditation journey in 1995 when we first received our accreditation through the Alberta Association of Rehabilitation Centers.
+Care employs a diverse group of people with various cultural backgrounds.
+"I fondly tell people that I am from heaven originally, but when it was time for an excursion to planet earth, I started out from Nigeria in West Africa.
+I then proceeded to the United States and now I am in Canada.
+This may be my last stop before returning to heaven."
+"It is very rewarding and exciting.
+No two days are ever the same.
+You are forced to come up with innovative ways to get value for the Individuals we support." - Solomon Okhifoh, Support Worker OUR MASTERY ACCREDITATION Care began its accreditation journey in 1995 when we first received our accreditation through the Alberta Association of Rehabilitation Centers.
 The benefits of accreditation are substantial - not only to our organization, but also to the Individuals and Guardians we serve and the funders that we have partnered with.
 Accreditation aligns with our commitment to continuous quality improvement.
 Adhering to accreditation standards allows us an organization to streamline our operations, improve our quality of care, and build trust with our community and the individuals we serve by adding credibility, supporting changes to policies and procedures, minimizing risk, and helping us provide consistent service.
+Quality Commission The Accreditation on of Rehabilitation Facilities (CARF) is the premier health care standards organization in the home health and rehabilitation field.
+CARF is the result of more than four decades of standards developed by a broad team that includes physicians and service providers, family members, insurers, policy makers and consumers.
+CARF accredited facilities demonstrate must а commitment to quality both in services and business practices.
 Why CARF?

-Quality

-Commission The Accreditation on of Rehabilitation Facilities (CARF) is the premier health care standards organization in the home health and rehabilitation field.
-CARF is the result of more than four decades of standards developed by a broad team that includes physicians and service providers, family members, insurers, policy makers and consumers.
-CARF accredited facilities demonstrate must commitment to quality both in services and business practices.

-Accountability

-CARF accreditation confirms that a program or service is accountable for its performance by implementing policies and procedures that require the organization to actively monitor its performance through outcomes evidence and the satisfaction of served through persons interviews, surveys, and general feedback. information must not only be collected, but also acted upon to help consistently improve the organizations processes, practices, and services.
+Accountability accreditation CARF confirms that a program or service is accountable for its performance by implementing policies and procedures that require the organization to actively monitor its performance through outcomes evidence and the satisfaction of persons served through interviews, surveys, and feedback. general The information must not only be collected, but also acted upon to help consistently improve the organizations processes, practices, and services.
+Results The process of CARF accreditation doesn't end once accreditation is achieved.
+Each organization receives that CARF accreditation must submit Quality Improvement а Plan (QIP) to CARF.
+This plan addresses areas within the organization improvement. for Each during year, the term accreditation, of the organization must submit a report to CARF outlining the improvements it has made to address those areas in the OIP.

-Results

-The process of CARF accreditation doesn't end once accreditation is achieved.
-Each organization that receives CARF accreditation must submit Quality Improvement Plan (QIP) to CARF.
-This addresses plan areas within the organization improvement.
-Each during year, the term accreditation, the organization must submit a report to CARF outlining the improvements it has made to address those areas in the OIP.
 This ensures continuous improvement within the organization.

-MAINTAINING OUR ACCREDITATION

-Care received it's 3 year CARF

-International Accreditation on June 30, 2018

-In 2017, Care received it's 1 year Accreditation through CARF following an intensive review process.
+MAINTAINING OUR ACCREDITATION Care received it's 3 year CARF International Accreditation on June 30, 2018 In 2017, Care received it's 1 year Accreditation through CARF following an intensive review process.
 Throughout that year, Care continued to improve our processes and systems to align with CARF standards.
 In 2018, our accreditation was renewed for another 3 years.

-OUR PARTNERS

-PARTNERSHIPS

-Without our partnerships, none of the services Care offers would be possible.
+OUR PARTNERS PARTNERSHIPS Without our partnerships, none of the services Care offers would be possible.

-CARE IS SUPPORTED BY THE FOLLOWING PROVINCIAL AND MUNICIPAL FUNDERS:

-Government of Alberta - Ministry of Community and Social Services

-The Ministry of Community and Social Services leads income, employment, disabilities and community-based supports, family violence prevention, and family & community support services.
+CARE IS SUPPORTED BY THE FOLLOWING PROVINCIAL AND MUNICIPAL FUNDERS: Government of Alberta - Ministry of Community and Social Services The Ministry of Community and Social Services leads income, employment, disabilities and community-based supports, family violence prevention, and family & community support services.
 It includes services providers like AISH, PDD, and FSCD.

-Government of Alberta - Ministry of Children Services

-The Ministry of Children's Services leads child care and intervention, early childhood development, foster and kinship care, adoption, and improvements for children and youth.

-Alberta Health Services (AHS)

-Alberta Health Services (AHS) is responsible for promoting wellness and providing health care services across the province.
+Government of Alberta - Ministry of Children Services The Ministry of Children's Services leads child care and intervention, early childhood development, foster and kinship care, adoption, and improvements for children and youth.
+Alberta Health Services (AHS) Alberta Health Services (AHS) is responsible for promoting wellness and providing health care services across the province.

-Care Human Services Limited

-www.facebook.com/CareHumanServices

-www.twitter.com/CareHSltd

-www.linkedin.com/CareHumanServices

-Address: 9845 99 Avenue, Grande Prairie, AB

-Phone: 1 780 539 0433

-E-mail: info@carehelps.ca

-Web: www.carehelps.ca